 Myth: You Should Always Pick Fresh Over Frozen Vegetables

-Whilst ‘fresh is best’ is a good thing in many cases, when it comes to fruit and vegetables some studies have shown that there is little difference between when it comes to their nutrition content.
+Whilst ‘fresh is best’ is a good thing in many cases, when it comes to fruit and vegetables some studies have shown that there is little difference when it comes to their nutrition content.
 Why is this?
-A lot of the time, fresh produce can remain ‘in transit’ for several days or even weeks before they reach supermarket shelves.
+A lot of the time, fresh produce can remain ‘in transit’ for several days or even weeks before it reaches supermarket shelves.
 This means that the amount of nutrients the fruit or veggies contain may gradually decrease during this time.

 So if you are worried that you can’t afford/find certain fruits and veggies on your supermarket shelves, don’t be scared to go for the frozen option.
 I know this doesn’t always work for all fruit/veggies.
 I don’t know about you girls, but I’m not a fan of soggy spinach in my salads!

 Myth: 100% Fruit Juice Is The Same As a Whole Fruit

 Fruits and vegetables can provide our bodies with a wide variety of nutrients.
 One of the most nutritious parts of a fruit is the pulp and skin, because they contain fibre (which is important for heart and digestive health and can also help keep you feeling full in between meals).
 When we buy fruit juice from the shops, the pulp and skin is often removed during processing, so ultimately you are left with a bottle of fruit sugar.
 Whilst there is nothing wrong with fruit sugars when eaten in the right amounts, drinking bottled juice can make it super easy to consume a lot of it in a short period of time.

 So surely homemade juices are better than store bought?